hyperwing/ClubTinder/README.md

 2. In your console/terminal, type in: "rails test"

 ### Testing contributions
-All team members tested via localhost to ensure that routing worked and that user interacions were being reflected within the view.
+All team members tested via localhost to ensure that routing worked and that user interactions were being reflected within the view.

 Sharon Qiu:
 1. White box testing for add_current_club_match route (to see if it switches from matched to unmatched pages)